echohubio/hubber/README.md

 To release a new version:

-* Update package.json to new version
+* Update package.json to new version *Don't use yarn version*

 Every commit will push to GitHub release with that version as well as staging S3 buckets.